 People with mild scoliosis do well with braces.
 They usually do not have long-term problems.
 Back pain may be more likely when the person gets older.

-Outlook for those with neuromuscular or congenital scoliosis varies.
-They may have another serious disorder, such as cerebral palsy or muscular dystrophy, so their goals are much different.
+The outlook for those with neuromuscular or congenital scoliosis varies.
+They may have another serious disorder, such as cerebral palsy or muscular dystrophy, so their goals of treatment may be much different.
 Often, the goal of surgery is simply to allow a child to be able to walk more properly or sit upright in a wheelchair.

 Congenital scoliosis is difficult to treat and usually requires many surgeries.